 Once I’ve added home automation in Interests, you can already see that Facebook Audience Insights has yielded some interesting insights: the Utah Home Automation audience is older than 25 and prominently women.

 Find Strongly Related Facebook Pages

-Once you have this data, you need to find related pages that have a strong relationship with your existing audience.
-To do this, first go to “Page Likes.”
+Once you have this data, you need to find related pages with a strong relationship with your existing audience.
+To do this, first, go to “Page Likes.”